Academy

 All too often we concentrate on measuring results, outputs and outcomes.
 Why?
 Because they are easy to measure and they are accurate.
 If we want to know how many sales have been made this month, we simply count them.
 If we want to know how many accidents have occurred on the factory floor, we consult the accident log.
 These are lag indicators.
 They are an after-the-event measurement, essential for charting progress but useless when attempting to influence the future.

-There is a cause and effect chain between lead and lag indicators, both are important when selecting measures to track toward your business goals.
-Traditionally we tend to settle for lag indicators, however, do not underestimate the importance of lead indicators.
+There is a cause-and-effect chain between lead and lag indicators; both are important when selecting measures to track toward your business goals.
+Traditionally, we tend to settle for lag indicators; however, do not underestimate the importance of lead indicators.

-Examples of Lead and Lag Measures
+Examples of Lead and Lag Indicators

-The following table provides some examples of lead and lag indicators used in the production of a typical business scorecard.
-Lead and Lag Indicators
+The following table provides some examples of lead and lag indicators used in producing a typical business scorecard.

 My5 KPIs mobile